smarter-sh/smarter/docs/legacy/ARCHITECTURE.md

 # Smarter Architecture at a glance

-- Docker-based Api and web console application that is designed to run both locally as well as natively on Kubernetes.
+- Docker-based API and web console application that is designed to run both locally as well as natively on Kubernetes.
 - YAML-first interface for managing AI resources that leverages a separately managed command-line interface that is similar in design to Kubernetes' kubectl.
-- Robust LLM tool call / function call extensibility mobile that facilitates no-code integrations to remote data sources like Sql databases and remote Api's.
+- Robust LLM tool call / function call extensibility mobile that facilitates no-code integrations to remote data sources like Sql databases and remote API's.
 - Independent drop-in Chat UI written in React that works on any html web page via a simple 2-step DOM manipulation.
-- Proprietary chat/agent REST Api to manage sessions between the Smarter Api backend and the Smarter Chat UI.
+- Proprietary chat/agent REST API to manage sessions between the Smarter API backend and the Smarter Chat UI.
 - A robust "batteries included" backend, with industrial strength security countermeasures for common Internet and web intrusion strategies including SQL injection, LLM prompt injection, cross-site request forgeries, brute force password attacks, distributed denial of service, cross-site scripting, clickjacking, host header corruptions.
 - [Python-Django](https://www.djangoproject.com/) web console **Prompt Engineer's Workbench** for developing advanced LLM tool call-based extensions that leverage remote data sources and can be deployed to independent, custom domains.
 - Sophsticated logging, content moderation.